-- 34. Section 22 of the SC provides for the power of the Crown Court on committal for sentence of persons under 18 under: - (1) s.16 (grave crime); - (2) s.16A (terrorism offence); - (3) s.17 (dangerousness); - (4) s.19 (offence related to matter sent for trial). - 35.
-In these cases, the Crown Court must inquire into the circumstances of the case and may deal with the offender in any way in which it could deal with him/her if he/she had just been convicted of the offence on indictment: SC, s.22(2). - 36.
-Where the lower court commits a child or young person for sentence for an offence under the SC, s.19(1) without making a statement under s.19(3) that it could have committed under s.16, s.16A or s.17 (see above), the powers of the Crown Court depend on whether the offender is convicted of at least one offence which was sent for trial.
-If he/she is convicted of such an offence sent
+- 34. Section 22 SC provides for the power of the Crown Court on committal for sentence of persons under 18 under: - (1) s.16 (grave crime) - (2) s.16A (terrorism offence) - (3) s.17 (dangerousness) - (4) s.19 (offence related to matter sent for trial). - 35.
+In these cases, the Crown Court must inquire into the circumstances of the case and may deal with the offender in any way in which it could deal with them if they had just been convicted of the offence on indictment: s.22(2) SC. - 36.
+Where the lower court commits a child for sentence for an offence under s.19(1) SC without making a statement under s.19(3) that it could have committed under s.16, s.16A or s.17 (see above), the powers of the Crown Court depend on whether the offender is convicted of at least one offence which was sent for trial.
+If they are convicted of such an offence sent for trial, then the Crown Court retains its full powers to deal with the offender for the offence committed under s.19(1) as if they had been convicted on indictment for that offence: s.22(2), (5).

-- for trial, then the Crown Court retains its full powers to deal with the offender for the offence committed under s.19(1) as if he/she had been convicted on indictment for that offence: s.22(2), (5). - 37.
-If the offender is not convicted of an offence sent for trial alongside the s.19(1) offence, then the Crown Court may only deal with the offender in respect of the offence committed for sentence in any way in which the youth court could have dealt with him/her: s.22(4), (5).
+- 37. If the offender is not convicted of an offence sent for trial alongside the s.19(1) offence, then the Crown Court may only deal with the offender in respect of the offence committed for sentence in any way in which the youth court could have dealt with them: s.22(4), (5).
 Thus, it will be important for the youth court to have made the necessary statement of opinion when utilising s.19. - 38.
 Any duty or power which would fall to be discharged or exercised by the youth or magistrates' court is instead to be discharged or may instead be exercised by the Crown Court: s.22(3). - 39.
-Section 23 of the SC provides for the power of the Crown Court where the youth or magistrates' court commits a person aged under 18 for sentence for an offence under s.20(2) (any other offence with which the committing court has power to deal).
+Section 23 SC provides for the power of the Crown Court where the youth or magistrates' court commits a person aged under 18 for sentence for an offence under s.20(2) (any other offence with which the committing court has power to deal).
 The Crown Court must inquire into the circumstances of the case and may deal with the offender for the offence in any way in which the youth court could have dealt with the offender (assuming it had convicted the offender of the offence): s.23(2). - 40.
 Again, any duty or power which would fall to be discharged or exercised by the youth or magistrates' court is instead to be discharged or may instead be exercised by the Crown Court: s.23(6). - 41.
-Rule 28.12(3) of the CrimPR 2020 requires the prosecutor to identify any offence in respect of which the Crown Court cannot deal with a defendant in a way in which it could have done if the defendant had been convicted in the Crown Court, including an offence committed under s.19 of the SC and in respect of which the magistrates'/youth court did not state the opinion to which s.19(3) of the SC refers.
+Rule 28.13(3) CrimPR 2020 requires the prosecutor to identify any offence in respect of which the Crown Court cannot deal with a defendant in a way in which it could have done if the defendant had been convicted in the Crown Court, including an offence committed under s.19 SC and in respect of which the magistrates' or youth court did not state the opinion to which s.19(3) SC refers.
 The prosecutor should be reminded of this duty when preparing a note for sentence.

-8-5 Children or young persons committed for restriction order
+8-5 Children committed for restriction order